beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 So we're going to define a blueprint for a starship in a class, and then we're going to build multiple, different starships based on that class.

-Let's do this as simply as possible to start.
+Let's do this as simple as possible to start.
 It's not going to be a common way of doing things, but it's a place to get your feet wet.
 We'll fix it soon.